Idehed/Recipe-foods-P4/README.md

 ![like button not logged in](https://github.com/Idehed/Recipe-foods-P4/assets/146822758/42d22c69-ea9b-4236-8299-a8eceb1b54c8)

-If the user is not authenticated the comment section has not buttons for comment, delete or edit.
-A text with "Sign In" is displayed so the user can navigate to the sign in page to be able to like and comment.
+If the user is not authenticated the comment section has not buttons for comment, delete, or edit.
+A text with "Sign In" is displayed so the user can navigate to the sign-in page to be able to like and comment.

 ![comment section not authenticated](https://github.com/Idehed/Recipe-foods-P4/assets/146822758/77dd5ff6-cb02-41a8-b1bd-dbc6c10c519e)